microsoft/fabricrealtimelab/modules/module07b.md

 [Download Power BI Desktop](https://powerbi.microsoft.com/en-us/desktop/) and install.
 We'll use Power BI Desktop for the richer integration experience and ability to bring in multiple data sources.
 If you are unable to run Power BI Desktop on your machine, and no lab environment is available to run Power BI Desktop, you can make due by creating some elements of the report in the Power BI service.
 Instead of bringing in multiple datasets as outlined in these steps, instead focus on bringing only the single semantic model of the stock prediction data (created above) into the report; to do this, from the semantic model page, click the *Create report* button to create a new report based on this model.

 Launch Power BI Desktop and create a new report.
-On the *Home* ribbon, click the *OneLake data hub* and first bring in the KQL *StockHistory* table; after this is done, repeat this with the *StocksLakehousePredictions* semantic model:
+On the *Home* ribbon, click the *OneLake data hub* and first bring in the KQL *StockDB* *StockHistory* table and then the *StocksLakehousePredictions* semantic model:

 ![Add KQL from OneLake data hub](../images/module07/pbid-addkql.png)

+When adding the *StockHistory* table from the KQL database, be sure to select DirectQuery (and not Import) on the Connection Settings page.
+When adding the *StocksLakehousePredictions* semantic model, be sure to select all of the tables in the model.

 Select the *Modeling* tab, and click on *Manage relationships*.
-Configure a many-to-many relationship between the *StockHistory* symbol and the *stocks_prediction* symbol.
+Create a new many-to-many relationship between the *StockHistory* symbol and the *stocks_prediction* Symbol.
 Set the cross filter direction to *Both*, and be sure the cardinality is set to *Many-to-many*:

 ![PBID Manage Relationships](../images/module07/pbid-manytomany.png)